sjbrown/1kfa/mod_guide_gm.md

    with mirth in their step and a horse pulling sixteen barrels of mead

 Gain your final *Journey point* if you can hit this note.

+### Chapter 4 Scene procedures

+During scene establishment, use the Narrative Authority Waterfall to **answer 3 of the following questions**:

+ * How is "The Hearth" revealed, reborn, or replaced?
+ * What makes this 'return' different from the starting point?
+ * What do the characters now see differently about their world or themselves?
+ * Which NPC notices that they've changed, and how do they react?

+Create the primary stake along these lines:

+ * Redeem or repair the broken or tainted prize
+ * Deliver the prize to those who need it
+ * Defend against a threat that followed you back
+ * Resolve an old conflict with your newfound powers

+The progress bar for the primary stake should be **5 units long**

+The skull progress bar should be **3 units long**

+**When the skull progress bar increments**, answer one of the following
+questions:

+ * What old conflict awaits them in the "safe" world?
+   * Start a Combat Scene
+ * What grim pursuer has followed them home?
+   * Start a Combat Scene
+ * Who among the returnees is deemed to have changed to much and is cast out?
+ * How is the prize lost or destroyed in order to restore balance?
+ * How is the rekindling of the Hearth shown to be only temporary, fragile, or partial?

 # 9-hour Campaign